randomusert/gregtech_pack_core/README.md

 # gregtech pack core
 Welcome to gregtech pack core, a mod that is a helper mod for gregtech pack 2 for minecraft 1.21.1 before gtceu modern's kubejs plugin is fixed.

+This mod is mostly data driven using dependencies
 # building
 use `./gradlew build` on linux/macOS or powershell